By Rich Hamilton, VP of Compliance & Administrative Services

 Wrong.
 B2B calls are not exempt from all provisions of the TCPA.
 There are many aspects of the TCPA that need to be followed with B2B calls.
 Here are two areas:

-- Calling Wireless Numbers: Some level of consent is required in order to use an automatic telephone dialing system (ATDS) when calling any wireless telephone number, regardless if the call is B2B.
+- Calling Wireless Numbers: Some level of consent is required to use an automatic telephone dialing system (ATDS) when calling any wireless telephone number, regardless if the call is B2B.

 #2 – Non-sales calls do not need to comply with the TCPA